aclark4life/pelican-blog/content/plock-rocks.rst

 Step #1
 ~~~~~~~

-The first step with Plock [9]_ is a light bulb moment: "I've heard that Plone is the ultimate open source enterprise CMS and I'd love to try it!"
+The first step with Plock [9]_ is that light bulb moment when you say to yourself: "I've heard that Plone is the ultimate open source enterprise CMS and I'd love to try it!"
 But you aren't willing to download a compressed archive and run the installer nor are you willing to ``pip install zc.buildout`` and figure the rest out for yourself.
 Enter Plock.

 Step #2
 ~~~~~~~

-The second step with Plock is knowing it exists and you can install it with: ``pip install plock``.
+The second step with Plock is knowing that it exists you can install it with: ``pip install plock``.

 Step #3
 ~~~~~~~